Field hockey: Indoor hockey

 A popular variant of field hockey is indoor hockey, which is 6-a-side (5-a-side during 2014–2015) using a field which is reduced to approximately 40 × 20 m.
 Although many of the rules remain the same, including obstruction and feet, there are several key variations: players may not raise the ball unless shooting at goal, players may not hit the ball, instead using pushes to transfer it, and the sidelines are replaced with solid barriers, from which the ball will rebound and remain in play.
-In addition, the regulation guidelines for the indoor field hockey stick require a slightly thinner, lighter stick than an outdoor one.
+In addition, the regulation guidelines for the indoor hockey stick require a slightly thinner, lighter stick than an outdoor one.

 Hockey5s

-As the name suggests, Hockey5s is a hockey variant which features five players on each team (including a goalkeeper).
+Hockey5s is a hockey variant which features five players on each team (including a goalkeeper).
 The field of play is 55 m long and 41.70 m wide—this is approximately half the size of a regular pitch.
 Few additional markings are needed as there is no penalty circle nor penalty corners; shots can be taken from anywhere on the pitch.
 Penalty strokes are replaced by a "challenge" which is like the one-on-one method used in a penalty shoot-out.
 The duration of the match is three 12-minute periods with an interval of two minutes between periods; golden goal periods are multiple 5-minute periods.
 The rules are simpler and it is intended that the game is faster, creating more shots on goal with less play in midfield, and more attractive to spectators.

 An Asian qualification tournament for two places at the 2014 Youth Olympic Games was the first time an FIH event used the Hockey5s format.
 Hockey5s was also used for the Pacific Games in 2015 and at the African Youth Games in 2018.

 In 2022, the FIH staged its first senior international Hockey5s event, with a men's and women's event being held in Lausanne.
-The FIH Men's Hockey5s World Cup and FIH Women's Hockey5s World Cup are set to debut in 2024.
+The FIH Men's Hockey5s World Cup and FIH Women's Hockey5s World Cup made debut in 2024.